-Bard on the Beach Shakespeare Festiva
+Bard on the Beach Shakespeare Festival

-Christopher also nurtured the “Young Shakespeareans” Acting Program at Bard which provides an opportunity every summer for over 250 young people to train with the season professionals on the Bard stages.
-The Festival has also developed a Student Matinee Series that annually sees more than 7,000 students introduced to the magic of Shakespeare’s stories and language.
-During the past two years, Bard has expanded its education programs with heavily subsidized Bard in the Classroom workshops for students and teachers.
-This commitment to youth outreach and education has made an important contribution to the development of a knowledgeable and enthusiastic “audience of the future” for the Arts in general.
+Christopher also nurtured the Young Shakespeareans Program at Bard that provides an opportunity every summer for nearly 300 young people to train with company artist/instructors on the Bard stages.
+The Festival has also developed a Student Matinee series that annually brings as many as 8,000 students to play performances, introducing them to the magic of Shakespeare’s stories and language.
+During the past several years, Bard has expanded its education programs with Bard in the Classroom, Bard in your Neighbourhood and Riotous Youth workshops for young people, students and teachers.
+This commitment to youth outreach and education has made an important contribution to the development of a knowledgeable and enthusiastic “audience of the future” for the performing arts in general.

-Christopher also works extensively as a character actor in film and radio, and he narrated the Emmy Award winning animation series Madeline.
-He serves as a Board Member on many different institutions and plays a leadership role as a cultural ambassador in BC.
-As an Olympic ambassador, Christopher was honoured to run with the Olympic flame for the 2010 Games.
+Christopher also works extensively as a character actor in film and radio, and he narrated the Emmy Award-winning animation series Madeline.
+He serves as a Board Member for many different organizations and plays a leadership role as a cultural ambassador in BC.
+As an Olympic ambassador, Christopher was honoured to run with the Olympic flame for the 2010 Games in Vancouver.